Chart Color Schemes

 Walkerville features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 59.0% of all households, including 26.0% couples with children, 26.2% couples without children, and 6.6% single parent families.
-Non-family households comprise the remaining 41.0%, with lone person households at 37.0% and group households making up 3.7%.
-The median household size is 2.2 people, smaller than the Greater Adelaide average of 2.5.
+Family households account for 59.0% of all households, including 26.0% couples with children, 26.2% couples without children, and 6.6% single parent families.
+Non-family households constitute the remaining 41.0%, with lone person households at 37.0% and group households making up 3.7%.
+The median household size is 2.2 people, which is smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households